Icinga/icinga2/doc/7-troubleshooting.md

     Total params: 1
     The feature 'notification' is already enabled.

-* Does the referenced NotificationCommand work executed as Icinga user on the shell?
+* Does the referenced NotificationCommand work when executed as Icinga user on the shell?

 ## <a id="feature-not-working"></a> Feature is not working